 Lennar Other's unconsolidated entities includes fund investments the Company retained when it sold the Rialto assets and investment management platform in 2018, as well as strategic investments in technology companies and investment funds.
-The Company's investment in the Rialto funds and investment vehicles totaled \$185.1 million and \$200.6 million as of November 30, 2022 and November 30, 2021, respectively.
-The Company also had strategic technology investments in unconsolidated entities and investment funds of \$131.5 million and \$145.6 million, as of November 30, 2022 and November 30, 2022.
+The Company's investment in the Rialto funds and investment vehicles totaled \$148.7 million and \$185.1 million as of November 30, 2023 and November 30, 2022, respectively.
+In addition, the Company is entitled to a portion of the carried interest distributions by those funds.
+The Company also had strategic technology investments in unconsolidated entities and investment funds of \$127.5 million and \$131.5 million, as of November 30, 2023 and November 30, 2022, respectively.